Towards Data Auctions with Externalities

-We assume bidders are rational, selfish agents who act to maximize their utilities in a given auction setting.
-It is possible that participating in the auction, i.e. submitting a valid bid, receiving an allocation, and making a payment, may leave bidders worse off than simply not participating.
+We assume bidders are rational, utility-maximizing agents.
+It is possible that participating in the auction, i.e.\ submitting a valid bid, receiving an allocation, and making a payment, may leave bidders worse off than simply not participating.
 To give bidders the option of non-participation, we define the bid spaces $B_i \eqdef T_i \cup \set{\emptyset}$ and $B \eqdef \Pi_{i \in N} B_i$.
-Then a bidder can report any type in $T_i$, but can also choose to not participate in the auction by reporting $\emptyset$.
+Then a bidder can report any type in $T_i$ or choose to not participate in the auction by reporting $\emptyset$.

 Throughout, we use the convention that a ``hat'' letter denotes a quantity reported by the bidders, as opposed to the ``true'' realization of the same quantity.
-For example, $t_i$ denotes the (true) type of bidder $i$ while $\hat t_i$ denotes her bid (i.e. reported type).
-Similarly, $\bt_{-i}$ and $\hat\bt_{-i}$ denote respectively the true types and reported types of all bidders but $i$.

-\tdx{ distribution on bidder types (independence assumption)} \paragraph{Prior Distribution of Bidder Types.} For certain cases we consider, making a distributional assumption on the private types of bidders will be necessary.
-For those settings, we let the bidders' private types $t_i$ be drawn independently from commonly known distributions $F_i$ on $T_i$.
-Let $f_i$ be the corresponding density functions for $F_i$, $f = \prod_{i \in N} f_i$, and $F = \prod_{i \in N} F_i$ be the joint distribution function of $\bt$ on $T$, likewise for the individual parameters $v_i$ and $\eta_{i\gets j}$, we denote the corresponding marginal density and distribution functions by $f_{v_i}$, $f_{\eta_{i \gets j}}$, and $F_{v_i}, F_{\eta_{i \gets j}}$, respectively.
+For example, $t_i$ denotes the (true) type of bidder $i$ while $\hat t_i$ denotes their bid (i.e.\ reported type).
+Similarly, $\bt_{-i}$ and $\hat\bt_{-i}$ denote respectively the true types and reported types of all bidders but $i$. \tdx{ distribution on bidder types (independence assumption)} \paragraph{Prior Distribution of Bidder Types.} We make the standard assumption that bidders' private types $t_i$ are drawn independently from commonly known distributions $F_i$ on $T_i$, for $i \in [N]$.
+Let $F = \prod_{i \in N} F_i$ be the joint distribution function of $\bt$ on $T$.
+For the individual parameters $v_i$ and $\eta_{i\gets j}$, we denote the corresponding marginal density and distribution functions by $f_{v_i}$, $f_{\eta_{i \gets j}}$, and $F_{v_i}, F_{\eta_{i \gets j}}$, respectively.